 RACK OF LAMB

-I use to be intimidated by the photographs in cookbooks and magazines of recipes that looked too difficult to prepare.
-I did’t even want to try though it looked so delicious!
-This beautiful presentation of rack of lamb over a bean puree looks so professional and it is so easy to do.
-It takes around 30 to 40 minutes to make this most impressive dish.
-It’s perfectly seasoned, and the cook time is quick.
-The lamb slices beautifully, is tender and moist, and has a wonderful savory flavor.
+I use to be intimidated by the photographs in cookbooks and magazines of recipes that looked too difficult to prepare I didn’t even want to try it.
+It looked so delicious but hard to do!
+This beautiful presentation of a rack of lamb over a bean puree looks so professional but is super simple to do.
+It takes around 30 to 40 minutes in the oven to make this most impressive Rack of Lamb” It’s perfectly seasoned, and the cooking time is quick.
+The lamb slices beautifully are tender and moist and have a wonderful savory flavor.
 This Lamb is perfect for your Easter Celebration or any dinner for that matter.
 It’s an elegant presentation without requiring any fuss or special skills!
-It turns out juicy, tender and cooked to medium rare perfections with a delicious crusty exterior.
-You can serve the lamb with a variety of your favorite sides, garden greens, mashed or smashed potatoes, creamy or grilled polenta, grilled vegetables or my favorite creamy bean puree!
+It turns out juicy, tender, and cooked to medium-rare perfections with a delicious crusty exterior.
+You can serve the lamb with a variety of your favorite sides, garden greens, mashed or smashed potatoes, creamy or grilled polenta, grilled vegetables, or my favorite creamy bean puree!
 Go to RECIPES AND PRESS “EASTER SUNDAY”

 2 racks of lamb, 1-1/2 to 1-3/4 pounds, (7 to 8 chops) each rack.